FusionAuth/fusionauth-site/site/_posts/2022-04-14-announcing-fusionauth-1.36.md

 This feature is particularly helpful in cases where you want to use a third-party SCIM-compliant backend to provision users and keep user data in sync.
 SCIM helps you manage users across systems like GitHub, Salesforce, and Trello, among others.

-SCIM data formats vary wildly so a new lambda is available.
-This lambda will take care of mapping from the SCIM provided user data into the FusionAuth user data schema, allowing for integration flexibility.
+SCIM data formats vary wildly so new lambdas are available.
+The lambdas will take care of mapping from the SCIM provided user data into the FusionAuth user data schema and vice versa.
+This allows for a large degree of integration flexibility.

 This functionality is only available for our Enterprise users; learn more by visiting [the pricing page](/pricing) or [contacting our sales team](/contact).